crake7/TrojanC2/README.md

 ## Config

 🧠 The brains of your Trojans. 🧠  <br />
-This is where you tell each trojan which actions to perform and the modules required to do so.<br />
+This is where you tell each trojan which actions to perform and the modules required to do so:<br />

-1. Add new JSON files following the structure of 'test.json'.
+1. Add new JSON file following the structure of 'test.json'.
 2. Name the file with a unique ID depending on its functionality.
 3. Modify the horsy.py file by removing the 'test' file and adding the one you have created.